sarahciston/codingcare/posts/guide.md

 #### • Inclusive, inquisitive, recursive approaches
 #### • Knowledge sharing hub and community identity

+I have found this learning mindset to be more broadly essential than any other particular skill.

+//adaptive learning strategies—how to pick up an unfamiliar tool or find the right resources for a new project (or create one if it does not exist), how to pose questions critically and solve problems creatively.

 [This is what building communities through creative code has come to mean to me: / Those material aspects [support/embody] what I consider some of the key components of an `ethics of coding care`:/